BITSS-OPA/opa-deworming/code/01_final_opa.md

 #### Assessing computational reproducibility of original results

 Without externalities, @baird2016worms obtained a present value of benefits of 142.43 (table 5, column 3, and row 9).
 Including externalities, they obtain a present value of benefits of 766.81 (table 5, column 3, and row 12).
-Following the steps described in this section, this analysis obtains the same result (142.4258784 and 766.8143995 respectively without rounding).
+Following the steps described in this section, this analysis obtains the same result (142.4258784 and 766.8143995 respectively without rounding; 321.9397676 and 1733.3089493 in 2017 USD PPP).